LunarEngineer/db_backup/readme.md

 This needs to be on the same network as your database, if your database is being run in a Docker container, like mine.
 You simply need to put this container on the same network.
 More to follow in the detailed instructions.

-There are better ways that `mysqldump`.
-I don't care.
-This works.
+There are better ways than `mysqldump`.
+I don't care; it works and my time is extremely limited.

 To do local backups and have them persisted you need to mount a directory into /backups that you'll have access to later.
 Docker volume, bind mount, whatever.